CCurl/c4a/README.md

 ## Tachyon's influence on c4a
 - In c4a, a program is a sequence of WORD-CODEs. <br/>
-- A WORD-CODE is a 32-bit unsigned number (i.e. - a DWORD). <br/>
+- A WORD-CODE is a 16-bit unsigned number. <br/>
 - Primitives are assigned numbers sequentially from 0 to [BYE]. <br/>
 - If a WORD-CODE is less than or equal to [BYE], it is a primitive. <br/>
-- If the top 3 bits are set, it is a 29-bit unsigned literal, 0-$1FFFFFFF. <br/>
+- If the top 3 bits are set, it is 13-bit unsigned literal, 0-$1FFF. <br/>
-- If it is between [BYE], and $E0000000, it is the code address of a word to execute. <br/>
+- If it is between [BYE], and $E000, it is the code address of a word to execute. <br/>

 ## CELLs in c4a
-- A **CELL** in c4a is 32-bits, the same size as a **WORD-CODE**.
+- A **CELL** in c4a is 32-bits.
-- Since development boards don't support 64-bits, neither does c4a.
 - For PCs, only 32-bit platforms are supported.
-- For 64-bit systems, see c4: https://github.com/CCurl/c4).
+- For 64-bit systems, see c4: https://github.com/CCurl/c4.

 ## Building c4a